AndreasSchachner/CY_Orientifold_database/README.md

 Questions, comments and suggestions can be directed to &#97;&#110;&#100;&#114;&#101;&#97;&#115;&#46;&#115;&#99;&#104;&#97;&#99;&#104;&#110;&#101;&#114;&#64;&#103;&#109;&#120;&#46;&#110;&#101;&#116;.

-##
+## Used open-source resources:

-Other open-source projects used in generating this database and the publicaion are:
+The following open-source projects were used in generating this database and the publicaion are:

 * polytope and triangulation data is obtained from [sage](https://www.sagemath.org) and [CYTools](https://cytools.liammcallistergroup.com)